Home

 There are various different throttle mechanisms for the two main types of eBike - power-assisted and power-on-demand.

-A power-assisted bicycle – often called a pedelec bike - uses a torque sensor to measure the users input based on how hard they’re peddling and then adds power proportionally.
+A pedal-assist bike – often called a pedelec bike.
+There are two main types, one is more sophisticated using a torque sensor to measure the users input based on how hard they’re peddling and then adds power proportionally.
+Whereas the other type uses a rotation sensor to sense when you are pedallng and provides additional assistance at a set level regardless of how how hard you pedal.

 • Light: The motor and battery are heavy.
 Some cheaper models (using lead acid based batteries) compromise cheaper materials to keep costs down